ospinooo/solidity-notes/README.md

 # Blockchain personal notes

 Personal notes on Solidity, EVM, all around blockchain development.
 Started with [https://cryptozombies.io/en/course/](https://cryptozombies.io/en/course/).
-Please feel free to provide any constructive feedback, always appreciated! :raised_hands:
+Intended to track concepts and help anyone to get started into the space!.
+Please, feel free to provide any constructive feedback, always appreciated! :raised_hands:

 <!-- markdown="1" is required for GitHub Pages to render the TOC properly. -->